ItaloLemosGasparo/Learning-Go/README.md

 VSC or Go Playground

 //language details:
- := (variable declaration, only works inside a codeblock), = (assignment operator), automatic typing.
+ := (variable declaration, the "Gopher" only works inside a codeblock), = (assignment operator), automatic typing.